 You can study this course as a standalone, online, credit-bearing short course, or as a taster to continue your professional development with a PgCert, PgDip, and progress to a full online Masters programme in our popular and topical portfolio across the spectrum of law.

 As a member of the Aberdeen community you will gain all the benefits of over 500 years of rich academic heritage combined with 21st century innovation and dynamism which today creates and delivers sought-after, flexible, globally-focused, world class programmes.

 As the global organisation set up to create the legal ground rules for global trade among member nations and provide a system for international commerce, the World Trade Organisation will be key to maintaining and growing the world economy, including the UK, in years to come.

-You’ll gain a thorough overview of the WTO, why it exists, how it is structured and operates, and its history to date. this understanding is increasingly important in the wake of Brexit WTO rules are key international commerce, and by association the health of the world economy.
+You’ll gain a thorough overview of the WTO, why it exists, how it is structured and operates, and its history to date.
+This understanding is increasingly important in the wake of Brexit as WTO rules are key to international commerce, and by association the health of the world economy.

 A major focus will be its key foundational principles.
 For example, you’ll examine the WTO principle of non-discrimination and its two major components: the ‘most favoured nation’ (MFN) rule which forbids a country from granting special favours to certain countries, and the ‘national treatment’ policy which means that, for all members, imported goods must be treated no less favourably than those produced domestically.
 You’ll also study the WTO system of resolving disputes, regarded as the central pillar of the multilateral international trading system.